Tawara Tōda Monogatari: Summary

 The hero's centipede-slaying legend as contained in the Tawara Tōda monogatari ("The Tale of Tawara Tōda") was widely circulated and read during the early Edo Period (17th century), when the text was being copied in picture scrolls (emaki) and appearing in Otogizōshi type woodblock-printed (and hand-copied) books.
 (Note: The Tawara Tōda story is not one of the 23 pieces listed in the more stringent definition of otogizōshi.
 But it has been printed under the otogizōshi anthology.
 (Araki 1981) also discusses it as an otogizōshi narrative, in the broader sense.)
 A summary of the monogatari version is as follows:

 Fujiwara no Hidesato confronted the large serpent which lay on in Ōmi Province disrupting travelers.
 Undaunted by this twelve horned snake measuring 200 feet, (Note: 20 jō (丈).) the hero stepped on its back and crossed over, continuing onward.
-That night he was visited by a young woman who proclaimed to be the transformation of the serpent.
+That night he was visited by a young woman who declared herself to be the transformation of the serpent.
 Near Lake Biwa where she lived, a huge centipede took up residence on Mount Mikami, and was devouring beasts and fish and even her own kindred.

 Hidesato accepted her plea to eradicate this creature, and went to Seta.
 When the centipede came slinking down, it appeared as if two or three thousand torches were descending the mountain.
 Hidesato shot two arrows which failed to lodge, but when he laid spittle on the third arrow and prayed to his patron Hachiman deity it struck a grievous blow.
-Hidesato approached the creature (Note: Which had a head like an ox-demon (gyūki)) and hacked it to pieces.
+Hidesato approached the creature (Note: Which had a head like an ox-demon (gyūki).) and hacked it to pieces.
 (Note: Presumably with his heirloom sword which he had brought.)

 The dragon woman was elated and gave him magical gifts: undiminishing bolts of silk, inexhaustible rice bag, and a crimson copper pan of plenty (or "pot of alloyed gold and copper").
 It was on account of the rice bag that Hidesato received the nickname Tawara Tōda.
 The dragon woman took him to the Dragon-Palace (Ryūgū), where he was entertained and lavished with additional gifts from the Dragon King.
 (Note: The monogatari version elaborates that this was Sāgara the Dragon King who (in Buddhism) was one of the (among the Eight Legions).)
 Hidesato was given armor and sword, and a crimson copper bell.
 Hidesato subsequently donated this bell to Mii-dera temple at the foot of Mount Hiei.
 (Note: A legend concerning Benkei is attached to the bell.
 See below.)

 The monogatari version probably derives from earlier accounts of Hidesato's centipede slaying described in the 14th-century Taiheiki, expanded with layers of legendary and religious (Buddhist) motifs.
 The above summary is not the entirety of Tawara Tōda monogatari, which contains a second part where the hero triumphs over Taira no Masakado, despite the latter having an iron body which was invulnerable except at the temples on his head, and having six ghostly doubles of himself.